kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 Fedora Linux
 ^^^^^^^^^^^^
 You will need to set up Fedora to play most media formats.
-This is easily accomplished using the rpmfusion repository.
+This is accomplished using the rpmfusion repository.

 **Note** the following commands will enable a third party repository to your system.
 Please check out `the RPM Fusion site <http://rpmfusion.org>`_ for more information.